Wild One just dropped two adorable new bags for pet parents | CNN Underscored

 Everyday Carrier ($150; wildone.com)

 Perfect for around town with or without your pup, this bag is the do-it-all tote you need for keeping both you and your pet’s life organized.
-It comes with a washable interior mat, dual-length straps that make carrying a breeze, and plenty of personal storage.
+It comes with a washable interior mat, dual-length straps that make carrying a breeze and plenty of personal storage.